 They applied their model to real-world data and analyzed the toll environmental taxes had on China.

 The team found that environmental taxes can not only help stimulate economic growth, but also decrease emissions and improve resource utilization.
+Mathematical model shows that environmental tax will not slow economic growth.

 Furthermore, they found that benefits of an environmental tax are heightened by advanced technology, increased consumer awareness, and strict government control.